RoadieHQ/marketing-site/content/docs/getting-started/scaffolding-components/index.md

 ### Step Two.
 Create a template.yaml file in a repository

-You can either create the following file in your own repository or use our example that is in a public repository. https://github.com/RoadieHQ/sample-service/blob/main/demo_template.yaml
+You can either create the following file in your own repository or [use the public example](https://github.com/RoadieHQ/sample-service/blob/main/demo_template.yaml) we prepared.

 <details>
   <summary>Expand here to see an example template.yaml</summary>